dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

    ## use ls -l to view inside the project directory as a list
    ls -l iptutorial/

-I show the structure a bit more clearly below:
+I show the file tree structure a bit more clearly below:

 .. parsed-literal::